AranBSmith/rhex_common/rhex_controller/README.md

 ### Using the WAF build system

-Add hexapod_controller as an external library using the following script:
+Add rhex_controller as an external library using the following script:

 ```python
 #! /usr/bin/env python